-where F{FOC} , F{bio} and F{sample} represent the fraction modern radiocarbon (F), of fossil organic C, biogenic C and the measured sample (bulk soil organic C or respired CO2) respectively; and f{FOC} and f{bio} represent the proportion of fossil organic C and biogenic C contributing to a sample's total C content.
-For this estimate, we assumed that fossil organic C is free of 14C due to the high age of parent material (Doetterl et al., 2021; Schlüter, 2006).
-Further, we assumed that radiocarbon values of biogenic SOC (F{bio}) in the mixed sediment region follow the same trend with soil depth as the mean radiocarbon content measured depth-explicit from plateau soils of the mafic and felsic regions (regions without fossil organic C), and that these values represent biogenic SOC from active biological cycling in plant-soils systems (Cerri et al., 1985; Kalks et al., 2021).
-However, because rates of biogenic C cycling likely vary across sites, with potentially slower biogenic cycling in mixed sediment region (see discussion), this estimate is likely an upper bound on the fossil organic C contribution to these samples.
+where F{FOC} , F{bio} and F{sample} represent the fraction modern radiocarbon content (F), fossil organic C, biogenic C and the measured sample (bulk soil organic C or respired CO2), respectively, and f{FOC} and f{bio} represent the proportion of fossil organic C and biogenic C contributing to a sample's total C content.
+For this estimate, we assumed that fossil organic C is free of 14C due to the high age of the parent material (Doetterl et al., 2021a; Schlüter, 2006).
+Furthermore, we assumed that radiocarbon values of biogenic SOC (F{bio}) in the mixed sediment region follow the same trend with soil depth as the mean measured depth explicit radiocarbon content from plateau soils of the mafic and felsic regions (regions without fossil organic C), and that these values represent biogenic SOC from active biological cycling in plantsoil systems (Cerri et al., 1985; Kalks et al., 2021).
+However, because rates of biogenic C cycling likely vary across sites, with potentially slower biogenic cycling in the mixed sediment region (see Sect.
+4), this estimate is likely an upper bound on the fossil organic C contribution to these samples.
 Based on these assumptions, we reduced Eq.
 (1) and solved for the proportion of biogenic organic C (f{bio}) as follows:

-$$f{bio} = F{sample} / F{bio}$$ (2)
+$$f{\text{bio}} = F{\text{sample}}/F{\text{bio}}.
+(2)$$